SpikeInterface/spikeinterface/README.md

 All documentation for SpikeInterface can be found [here](https://spikeinterface.readthedocs.io/en/latest/).

-Documentation of current release with OLD api is [here](https://spikeinterface.readthedocs.io/en/stable/).
+Documentation of current API release 0.12.0 is [here](https://spikeinterface.readthedocs.io/en/stable/).

 ## Citation